HomeBlog Home

 Hours: Open 10 AM to 6 PM daily

-This 66.4-acre park is located west of Downtown Raleigh, right next to the North Carolina State University campus, one of Raleigh's best colleges.
+This popular park is located right next to the North Carolina State University campus, one of Raleigh's best colleges.
 Offering free admission to the park, tickets are required for all amusement rides, including access to a carousel, train, pedal boats, and kiddie boats.

 It is a great place to have a picnic with the whole family and enjoy a packed meal for lunch or dinner after a day of playing in the park and riding the amusement rides.